Industruino/libraries/README.md

 *Please note Arduino IDE compatibility:*
 * 32u4 is compatible with all IDE versions (board type: Leonardo)
-* 1286 is compatible with IDE up to 1.6.5 (manual install of board definitions - follow instructions in the support file package)
+* 1286 is compatible with IDE up to 1.6.5 (manual install of board definitions: follow instructions in the support file package)
 * d21g is compatible with IDE from 1.6.12 (automatic install via board manager: In *File > Preferences > Additional Boards Manager URLs:* add https://static.industruino.com/downloads/code/IndustruinoCores/IndustruinoSAMD/pkgdef/package_industruino_samd_index.json.
 Enter the Board Manager via *Tools > Board* and search for 'industruino'.
 Install the Industruino package, and then the D21G will show up in the Boards list in *Tools > Board*.
 Windows driver (if needed): https://static.industruino.com/downloads/drivers/drivers-industruino-windows-0.0.1.zip)

 *other board specific features:*